Thin Plate Spline Surface Reconstruction via the Method of Matched Sections: Numerical Validation and Surface Reconstruction

 \subsection{Constraint Handling: The Corner-Supported Surface}

-We first consider a canonical validation case: a cantilevered square domain with two adjacent corners supported (fixed to zero elevation) (Fig.~\ref{fig:cfff_plate}).
-This tests the method's ability to handle singular geometric constraints.
+a square domain of dimensions $l_x \times l_y$ subjected to a uniform distributed load $q$.
+The plate has two adjacent corners supported (fixed to zero elevation) (Fig.~\ref{fig:cfff_plate}).
+This tests the method's ability to handle singular geometric constraints under uniform forcing.

 The MMS enables flexible implementation of corner constraints.
 We compare three formulations (Fig.~\ref{fig:corner_element}): \begin{itemize} \item \textit{MMS-B}: zero elevation at boundary centers; \item \textit{MMS-BA}: incorporating tangential slope constraints; \item \textit{MMS-BAM}: incorporating slope and curvature/moment constraints. \end{itemize}